Tired of teaching? Here are some ESL teaching related careers

 • Leadership: Ability to provide direction, guidance, and support to others.

 Whether you’re interested in teaching in a traditional classroom setting or exploring global opportunities, there are many different career paths to pursue that are related to teaching.
-With the increasing demand for English language skills around the world, the field of ESL teaching offers many opportunities for personal and professional growth.
+With the increasing demand for English language skills worldwide, ESL teaching offers many personal and professional growth opportunities.

 If this was helpful, maybe these posts will be helpful too.